 General William Tecumseh Sherman called the Nez Perce saga “the most extraordinary of Indian wars.”

 Today, their route is designated the Nez Perce (Nee-Me-Poo) National Historic Trail by an act of Congress.
-With the cooperation of State Highway Departments and County Commissioners in the states of Oregon, Washington, Idaho, Wyoming and Montana, over 1500 miles of federal, state and county roads have been designated as the Nez Perce National Historic Trail Auto Route.
+With the cooperation of State Highway Departments and County Commissioners in Oregon, Washington, Idaho, Wyoming, and Montana, over 1500 miles of federal, state, and county roads have been designated the Nez Perce National Historic Trail Auto Route.
 The route roughly parallels the course traveled by the Nez Perce bands during their historic 1877 flight.